The Clear Edge

 Surface diagnosis: Four separate boundary problems in different areas.

-Strategic implication: Fixing one boundary area won’t solve others.
-Need a comprehensive boundary system across the business.
+Strategic implication: Fixing one boundary area won’t solve others; you need a comprehensive boundary system across the business.

 Meta-pattern response: